UNIST-LOFT/SimAPR/README_detailed.md

 ```

 #### Output of patch generation
-Outputs will be stored in `<tool>/d4j/<version>`.
+Outputs will be stored in `<tool>/d4j/<version>`
-For example, if you run `TBar` with `Closure_62`, then outputs are stored in `TBar/d4j/Closure_62`.
+For instance, results from running `TBar` with `Closure_62` are saved in `TBar/d4j/Closure_62`.

-In this directory, there are a lot of directories and `switch-info.json` file.
+`switch-info.json` and numerous more directories can be found in this directory.
-The directories are each patch candidates, and `switch-info.json` contains meta-information of patch space in JSON format.
+Each directory is a patch candidate, and `switch-info.json` contains meta-information about the patch space in JSON format.

 In `switch-info.json`, there are multiple keys:
 * `project_name`: Defects4j version (e.g. `Closure_62`)